popatre/react-composition/README.md

 Using composition, refactor so that prop drilling is not needed to pass the props to `WordList`.
 They should be able to be passed from `OtherWords`, directly to `WordList`.

 The components should still present the same.
-You should aim to use `children` for this task.
+You should aim to explore using `children` for this task.

 https://notes.northcoders.com/courses/js-front-end/composition-in-react